mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 ## Parsing Improvements

-In light of these lets remove caching of parsed segments from `source-maps` parsing code and measure the effect.
+In light of these lets remove caching of parsed segments from `source-map` parsing code and measure the effect.

 ![Parse and Sort times](/images/2018-02-03/parse-sort-1.png)